Validator FAQ

 How to become a validator?

-• Maximum commission: The maximum commission rate which this validator can charge.
-This parameter cannot be changed after create-validator is processed.
+- Maximum commission: The maximum commission rate which this validator can charge.
+This parameter cannot be changed after

-• Commission max change rate: The maximum daily increase of the validator commission.
-This parameter cannot be changed after create-validator is processed.
+is processed. - Commission max change rate: The maximum daily increase of the validator commission.
+This parameter cannot be changed after

 Once a validator is created, Hash holders can delegate Hash to them, effectively adding stake to their pool.
 The total stake of an address is the combination of Hash bonded by delegators and Hash self-bonded by the entity which designated themselves.